 - FXAIX - Fidelity 500 Index Fund

-PREIX began in 1990 and has a total of $31.9 billion in assets under management.
-This index fund had 18.19% worth of annual total return in 2020.
-Its overall portfolio composition is assets that include big companies like Apple and Microsoft.
+PREIX was created in 1990 and had a total of $31.9 billion in assets under management.
+This index fund had an 18.19% annual total return in 2020.
+Its overall portfolio composition includes different popular stocks, such as Apple and Microsoft.

-FXAIX was founded in 2011 and tracks the S&P 500.
-Its first major market sector is information technology followed by healthcare.
+FXAIX was founded in 2011.
+Its first major market sector is information technology, followed by healthcare.
 In 2020, it had an annual return of 18.40%.
 It now holds a total of assets valued at $287.1 billion.

-You can trade index funds if you want to enter the market with a diversified portfolio and invest in a lower risk fund.
-You will be able to track the underlying assets of a certain index like the S&P 500 without actually trading individual stocks.
+You can trade index funds if you want a diversified portfolio while investing in a lower risk fund.
+Additionally, you will be able to invest in the underlying assets of a certain index, such as the S&P 500, without actually trading individual stocks.
 It can be impossible to invest in all of these companies as a retail investor, so index fund investing provides this excellent opportunity.

 Frequently Asked Questions

 ETFs are bought and sold on an exchange.
 Index funds are traded only when the market closes.
-This is when will you know its value and decide what to do with your funds.
+Unlike mutual funds, ETFs can actually be traded like stocks.